Absolute VS Nominal Filters

 HOW DO YOU CALCULATE UV DOSE?

-UV Dose is expressed in microjoules (mJ/cmor mWs/cm2), the accepted standard for most applications is 30 mJ/cm2.
+UV Dose is expressed in microjoules (mJ/cm2 or mWs/cm2), the accepted standard for most applications is 30 mJ/cm2.
 If there is a slower flow rate it will result in a higher UV dose and the longer the chamber and the longer the water stays in contact with the germicidal UV lamp, the higher the dose.
 Intensity is the quantity of UV light per unit area, and time is the amount of “contact time:” the water spends in the chamber.
 By calculating the UV light intensity and time determines the UV dose.

 Most UV manufacturers have a variety of systems suitable for different dose requirements.